Now that you’ve tossed the graduation cap into the air and the diplomas have been collected, it’s time to face the job hunt.

-The best thing to do in this case is wear clothing items you feel comfortable in (assuming it’s not pajamas).
+The best thing to do in this case is to wear clothing items you feel comfortable in (assuming it’s not pyjamas).
 A modern office without a dress code allows you to express your personal style.
 Think casual restaurant attire, and keep it classy.

 In the end, you want to become the hiring manager’s perfect candidate, and the first impression you give will start you in that direction.

-When arriving at an interview, make sure everything’s in order, and show up on time.
+When arriving at a job interview, make sure everything’s in order, and show up on time.
 If you’re nervous, think about something that makes you happy and asks questions throughout the interview.
 Good luck!